krishaamer/green-filter-research/research/literature/ai.md

     various contexts, including financial decisions.
-These software innovations enable new user experiences, providing an interactive experience through chat (chatbots), using voice generation (voice assistants), virtual avatars (adds a visual face to the robot), however
+These software innovations enable new user experiences, providing an interactive experience through chat (chatbots), using voice generation (voice assistants), virtual avatars (adds a visual face to the robot).

-### Smart Agents {#smart-agents}

--   @davidjohnstonSmartAgentProtocol2023 “general purpose AI that acts according to the goals of an individual human.”
--   @martinez-plumedFuturesArtificialIntelligence2021 envisions the
-    future of AI

 ### Writing AI Characters {#writing-ai-characters}

 -   @aletheaaiAletheaAIAI2021: Writing AI Characters, creating a personality
 -   Writing as training data? large language models.
 GTP3
--   **Initial Product Offering**
+-   LLM’s are able to assume the personality of any character that exists inside of its training data.

 ### Voice Assistants {#voice-assistants}

+Voice assistants need to continuously record human speech and process it in data centers in the cloud.

 -   @szczukaHowChildrenAcquire2022 provides guidelines for Voice AI and kids